Ready to learn about Scrum project management?

 - Monthly: shows your project roadmap on a monthly basis

-Finally, view all the work that is just for you!
+Finally, view all the work that’s just for you!

 ClickUp’s Me Mode is the perfect way to only keep track of tasks, comments, and lists assigned to you.
 This way, you won’t be distracted by other team member’s assignments and can focus better.

 2. Sprint Lists to easily keep track of your sprints

-Since Scrum and Agile revolve around sprints, your management tool needs to coordinate them effectively.
+Since Scrum and Agile software development revolve around sprints, your project management software needs to coordinate them effectively.

-ClickUp can create Sprint Lists to break down the deliverables for each sprint.
+ClickUp can create Sprint Lists to break down the deliverables for each Scrum sprint.
 As these are essentially checklists, you can quickly check them off as you progress.

-You can even add Scrum points to each list to better determine how long it’ll take to knock out the product backlog.
+Your product owner can even add Scrum story points to each list to better determine how long it’ll take to knock out every product backlog item.

-As they’re so easy to read and use, an Agile coach can easily use it to train new teams to cope with Scrum project management.
+As they’re so easy to read and use, an Agile coach can easily use it to train multiple teams to cope with Scrum project management.

-3. Agile Dashboards for visual overviews of your projects
+3. Agile Dashboards for visual overviews of your software projects

 Scrum teams are like Formula 1 champions!